serenagrl/ansible-kubernetes/README.md

 | templates      | The jinja2 templates that you can modify to add extra configurations. |
 | meta           | Role dependencies that you should not touch. |

-Below is an example of installing some basic add-ons with csi/longhorn as the persistent technology:
+Below is an example of installing some basic add-ons with csi/longhorn as the storage technology:
 ```yaml
 - name: Install Kubernetes add-ons
   hosts: kubernetes_control_planes[0]